sindremil/Peak-Finder/README.md

 ## Sustainability

 We are using a debouncer on several user inputs.
 The debouncer limits the number of calls sent to the backend by having a delay before sending them.
 If changes are made within this timeframe the call won't be sent until the user is done inputting.
 The states are also cached so if the user changes back to an earlier input there won't be an unnecessary call and the cached information will be used.
-Most information retrieved from backend has an infinite stale time, with the exception being the mutation giveReview.
+All queries have an infinite stale time.
 This is to reduce unnecessary calls.
 The stale time can be this high since there won’t be any changes to the ski resorts in real-time.
-Lastly, all our images uses the .webp file type, this is a sustainable file format.
+Lastly, all our images have the .webp file type, this is a sustainable file format.